iree-org/iree/docs/developers/design_docs/function_abi.md

 -   `["sdict", ["key", {slot_type}]...]`: An anonymous structure with named slots.
 Note that when passing these types, the keys are not passed to the function (only the slot values).
+-   `["sdict_kwargs", ...]`: Same as `sdict` but signifies to languages that allow keyword-argument passing that this is the keyword-argument dictionary.
+    It can only ever be present as the last entry of the root arguments `slist`.

 ## Deprecated V0 ABIs